AndreasAAR/BaconDegree/README.md

 ### V2
 Builds the graph as it searches for connected actors.
-Maps about 30%-50% of actors each run.
+Maps only about 30%-50% of actors each run until connection/path is found.
+Also, much quicker than V1, needs about 2-4 minutes to find a connection.

 ### V3
 Uses a Bi-Directional search that expands nodes both from goal, and from
 The presentation of connected actors is a little messy, but its a lot quicker, about 75% earlier running time.
-From ca 2 min to find a 4-degree bacon connection, to 24 seconds.
+From ca 2 min graph-expansion to find a 4-degree bacon connection in V2, to 24 seconds graph-expansion.
+However, the reading time of the file, and creating an internal list in the temporary memory still takes about a minute.

 ## Future Improvements